Prosecutor says she received 'pushback' after charging parents over Michigan shooting

 She said both parents were also called to the school on the morning of the shooting to talk about "troubling writing" their son had been found with.

-"And then, when the news of the shooting occurred, dad [James Crumbley] rushed home to look for the gun and, after not finding it, called 911 and said, essentially, 'I think my son is the school shooter'.
+"And then, when the news of the shooting occurred, Dad rushed home to look for the gun and, after not finding it, called 911 and said, essentially, 'I think my son is the school shooter.' "

 While McDonald said her focus was on the present case, she acknowledged that she wanted to see bigger steps taken to prevent the next school shooting.

-McDonald's dad was a hunter and she grew up with guns in her house, and she said she was not against people owning guns, but that "with that right comes responsibilities."
+McDonald's dad was a hunter and she grew up with guns in her house.
+She said that she is not against people owning guns, but that "with that right comes responsibilities."

-McDonald also said she wanted to minimize the focus on the shooter and keeping things like video footage of the event out of sight.
+McDonald also said she wanted to minimize the focus on the shooter and keep things like video footage of the event out of sight.

 "The other thing we have to really look at here is not to make famous this individual that murdered people that day and not to release that video so that it can be seen by someone," McDonald said.